dylanfisher/forest/README.md

 Blocks

+- [ ] remove all blocks from forest and instead output a command to generate your first block after the install generator runs
+- [ ] additional default content blocks, mainly image and/or gallery, maybe video and/or oEmbed
 - [ ] minimum and maximum blocks per layout
-- [ ] additional default content blocks, mainly image and/or gallery, maybe video and/or oEmbed
 - [ ] solution for color picker, date picker, map picker, etc. similar to ACF
 - [x] more performant record saving when parsing block attributes
 - [x] validate block attributes before saving page